wangxiaoyunanne/docs/source/hive_vn.html.md

 ### Gunrock implications

-This was a fairly straightforward adapatation of an existing Gunrock app.
-SSSP is also one of the simpler apps -- only one advance/filter operation without a ton of logic -- so implementing VN was not very difficult.
+This was a straightforward adapatation of an existing Gunrock app.
+SSSP is also one of the simpler apps -- only one advance/filter operation without a complex logic -- so implementing VN was not very difficult.
 All of the core logic in VN is identical to SSSP.

 ### Notes on multi-GPU parallelization